- Any time Diotoir catches fire. Which is every time it fights.

 Bryan: "No. We don't like any small minty things."note

 - In their second battle of Series 5, Razer were pitted against Widow's Revenge, a team supposedly made up of the wives of the Razer team membersnote .
-What followed was one long, relentless Crowning Moment of Funny that truly has to be seen to be believed.
+What followed was one long, relentless Crowning Moment of Funny, arguably the most hilarious battle in the show's history.
+It truly has to be seen to be believed.

-- In one Featherweight battle in Series 7, one robot was put on the flipper and was flipped all the way out of the arena.
-To top this one, it happened again when two featherweights were put on the flipper, which launched one out of the arena again, but the other one hit the ceiling and landed in the pit.
+- In one Featherweight battle in Series 7, one robot was put on the floor flipper and was flipped all the way out of the arena.
+To top this, later on two featherweights were put on the flipper, and one was again launched out of the arena while the other one hit the ceiling and landed in the pit.

 Jonathan Pearce: That's come down with snow on it!''

 - Pretty much anything involving the ill-fated Joke Character Granny's Revenge.
 The first time it came around, it got burned to the ground by Sgt.
 Bash due to how highly flammable it was.
-The second time, it got bashed up, ignited again and squashed by an overhanging cooker.
+The second time, it got bashed up, ignited again, and squashed by a cooker that fell from the Drop Zone.

 Phillipa Forester: (regarding the completely demolished Granny's Revenge) "Did you suspect this might happen?"